 - My mom and I owned an accounting firm

 - My mom owned a clothing store and imported fashion from Greece.
-My maternal grandma ran it for 20 years after that.
+My maternal grandma ran it for 20 years after that

 - My paternal grandmother lived in the mountains of Bulgaria, raising animals, and making her own milk, yogurt, and cheese; I used to wake up at 5am to help her sell our local dairy

-- I was born and raised in Bulgaria.
+- I was born and raised in Bulgaria

-- I lived in a hotel for months in the USA prior coming to Canada
+- I lived in a hotel for months in the USA prior coming to Canada as a refugee

 - I was bullied for not knowing English